Ribbon Communications (NASDAQ:RBBN) Upgraded to C- at TheStreet

-Ribbon Communications (NASDAQ:RBBN) was upgraded by investment analysts at TheStreet from a “d” rating to a “c-” rating in a research note issued on Thursday, TheStreetRatingsTable reports.
+TheStreet upgraded shares of Ribbon Communications (NASDAQ:RBBN) from a d rating to a c- rating in a research report sent to investors on Thursday morning, TheStreetRatingsTable reports.

-A number of other equities analysts have also recently issued reports on the stock.
-BidaskClub cut shares of Ribbon Communications from a “hold” rating to a “sell” rating in a research note on Saturday, November 7th.
-ValuEngine cut shares of Ribbon Communications from a “buy” rating to a “hold” rating in a research note on Monday, November 16th.
-Zacks Investment Research cut shares of Ribbon Communications from a “buy” rating to a “hold” rating in a research note on Saturday, October 3rd.
-Finally, Northland Securities reaffirmed a “buy” rating on shares of Ribbon Communications in a research note on Thursday, September 10th.
-One investment analyst has rated the stock with a sell rating, two have given a hold rating and one has given a buy rating to the company’s stock.
-The company presently has a consensus rating of “Hold” and an average price target of $5.13.
+A number of other brokerages have also issued reports on RBBN.
+ValuEngine lowered Ribbon Communications from a buy rating to a hold rating in a research report on Monday, November 16th.
+BidaskClub downgraded Ribbon Communications from a hold rating to a sell rating in a research note on Saturday, November 7th.
+Zacks Investment Research downgraded Ribbon Communications from a buy rating to a hold rating in a research note on Saturday, October 3rd.
+Finally, Northland Securities reissued a buy rating on shares of Ribbon Communications in a research note on Thursday, September 10th.
+One investment analyst has rated the stock with a sell rating, two have issued a hold rating and one has assigned a buy rating to the stock.
+Ribbon Communications presently has a consensus rating of Hold and an average target price of $5.13.

-Several hedge funds and other institutional investors have recently made changes to their positions in RBBN.
-Paradigm Capital Management Inc. NY boosted its position in shares of Ribbon Communications by 20.4% during the second quarter.
-Paradigm Capital Management Inc. NY now owns 7,357,600 shares of the communications equipment provider’s stock worth $28,916,000 after purchasing an additional 1,247,100 shares in the last quarter.
-BlackRock Inc. boosted its position in shares of Ribbon Communications by 5.9% during the third quarter.
-BlackRock Inc. now owns 5,683,543 shares of the communications equipment provider’s stock worth $21,994,000 after purchasing an additional 316,024 shares in the last quarter.
-Mackay Shields LLC boosted its position in shares of Ribbon Communications by 36.8% during the second quarter.
-Mackay Shields LLC now owns 496,100 shares of the communications equipment provider’s stock worth $1,949,000 after purchasing an additional 133,500 shares in the last quarter.
-FMR LLC boosted its position in shares of Ribbon Communications by 171,673.1% during the second quarter.
-FMR LLC now owns 115,088 shares of the communications equipment provider’s stock worth $453,000 after purchasing an additional 115,021 shares in the last quarter.
-Finally, Charles Schwab Investment Management Inc. boosted its position in shares of Ribbon Communications by 20.5% during the third quarter.
-Charles Schwab Investment Management Inc. now owns 675,400 shares of the communications equipment provider’s stock worth $2,614,000 after purchasing an additional 114,924 shares in the last quarter.
-65.85% of the stock is currently owned by institutional investors.
+A number of large investors have recently bought and sold shares of the stock.
+California State Teachers Retirement System raised its position in Ribbon Communications by 2.5% during the third quarter.
+California State Teachers Retirement System now owns 101,882 shares of the communications equipment provider’s stock valued at $394,000 after buying an additional 2,483 shares during the period.
+Squarepoint Ops LLC acquired a new position in Ribbon Communications during the third quarter valued at $144,000.
+Boothbay Fund Management LLC raised its position in Ribbon Communications by 294.1% during the third quarter.
+Boothbay Fund Management LLC now owns 97,910 shares of the communications equipment provider’s stock valued at $379,000 after buying an additional 73,067 shares during the period.
+Charles Schwab Investment Management Inc. raised its position in Ribbon Communications by 20.5% during the third quarter.
+Charles Schwab Investment Management Inc. now owns 675,400 shares of the communications equipment provider’s stock valued at $2,614,000 after buying an additional 114,924 shares during the period.
+Finally, Great West Life Assurance Co.
+Can raised its position in Ribbon Communications by 114.7% during the third quarter.
+Great West Life Assurance Co.
+Can now owns 7,900 shares of the communications equipment provider’s stock valued at $164,000 after buying an additional 4,220 shares during the period.
+65.85% of the stock is currently owned by hedge funds and other institutional investors.

 Ribbon Communications Inc provides networked software solutions in the United States, Europe, the Middle East, Africa, Japan, other Asia Pacific, and internationally.
 The company offers service provider solutions, such as fixed network transformation, mobile network evolution, secure network interconnects, managed intelligent edge, cloud communications as a service, and communications analytics and security solutions.